For Faculty & Staff

 We maintains hard copy and on-line resources on occupational, job search, employer, and graduate school information.
 Students may access the materials during office hours for class assignments or personal research.

 The CUmentor program is designed to link alumni and employer partners with current Clarion University students to facilitate mentor-mentee partnerships that foster the sharing of knowledge and experience.
-This is a two-year pilot program with the College of Business Administration and Information Sciences.

-The CDC provides individual assistance and an online web page to guide students who are interested in finding an internship.
+The CCPS provides individual assistance and an online web page to guide students who are interested in finding an internship.
 Before making any internship plans, they are instructed to contact their academic department's internship coordinator to discuss internship opportunities, program requirements, and application procedures.

 The JoAnne Day Student of the Year Awards are presented by PennACE each year to recognize outstanding co-ops and interns enrolled at member institutions.
 Three awards of $500 each are given each year, one in a technical field, one in non-profit (includes government), and one in business.